feature-engine/feature_engine/docs/user_guide/selection/SelectByInformationValue.rst

 If you encounter this problem try grouping variables into fewer bins if they are numerical, or grouping rare categories with the RareLabelEncoder if they are categorical.

+For more details about this and other feature selection methods check out these resources:

+- `Feature selection for machine learning <https://www.trainindata.com/p/feature-selection-for-machine-learning>`_, online course.
+- `Feature selection in machine learning <https://leanpub.com/feature-selection-in-machine-learning>`_, book.